 The schematic at the left was W0UCE's original 2009 basic drawing of aerial wire, isolation transformer, FCP and coax connection, still embedded in this web site's home page.
 Little has changed in nine years of publishing, no changes to the schematic per se.
 Polarity dots were added 03/2019 to explicitly specify the polarity implied by the presentation.

-Many simply wound and connected the transformer per the schematic.
-They read the drawing to mean that the center conductor and aerial wire are supposed to be on the same end of the bifilar winding.
+Many simply wound and connected the transformer per the drawing.
+They read it to mean that the center conductor and aerial wire are supposed to be on the same end of the bifilar winding.
 And so they conveniently, if unknowingly, avoided the now-known issues with reversed connections.

 Pictured left, K8OZ's isolation transformer in the NCJ article clearly shows the correct polarity connections with marked aerial wire and FCP connections.
 In 2010 Jim would not have received any instruction to that effect, other than W0UCE's drawing.
 Likewise K9JWV's earlier drawing of the winding on a core necessarily had the same origins.

 K2AV admits to a vague memory of issues taming the first isolation transformer at W0UCE.
 K2AV couldn't get it to work correctly until he "tripped over" a particular wiring that behaved.
 This solution, however not understood then, explains Jack's original drawing.
 To make the drawing, Jack went out to the box and traced the wires.

 In 2010 we were a long way from the personal knowledge to understand that problem.
 We were also a long way from owning the needed equipment and programs to analyze and solve the problem.
 Some of the equipment became available only recently at less than military prices.

 Over time the suspicion grew that reversed antenna/FCP connections changed how the L/FCP tuned up.
 This proved difficult to chase down in the field once a given installer had his L/FCP up, tweaked, working contests and DX.
 Understandably, satisfied users were reluctant to take apart a working installation for research testing.
 The conversation usually included some variation on "If it ain't broke, don't fix it."